DefensiveOrigins/DO-LAB/README.md

 * Ubuntu 22.04LTS C2 with Metasploit
 * Sysmon Installation on Server and Workstation
 * Microsoft Sentinel Log Aggregation

-# Upcoming Classes
-New classes will be coming in 2024!

-For more information on upcoming classes, see our classes at https://www.defensiveorigins.com.

 # Acknowledgments